DallanQ/lotr_duel_for_middle_earth/QA.md

 [does-sauron-wins-bonus-when-frodo-advances](https://boardgamegeek.com/thread/3391818/does-sauron-wins-bonus-when-frodo-
 advances)

-> can Sauron player win Quest track bonus when Frodo player advances?
+> Can Sauron player win Quest track bonus when Frodo player advances?

 The tracks are overlaid but Sauron's is printed on the acrylic overlay and Sam/Frodo's is printed on the actual board.
 The bonus one player receives doesn't trigger at the same time as another, they're independent.